borgestrand/sdr-widget/AW_readme.txt

      the firmware.
 You will need this log if you need to contact other Audio Widget owners or Atmel support.

-1 -  Instead of prog.bat, try prog_noerase.bat from the Add_to_flip347_bin.zip
+1 -  Instead of prog128.bat, try prog_noerase.bat from the Add_to_flip347_bin.zip
      file. prog_noerase.bat comes without the "erase f" part of the command.
-You may also try omitting other parts of the command in prog.bat.
+You may also try omitting other parts of the command in prog128.bat.

 2 -  Try the Linux method for firmware installation.
 See Installing new firmware
      - Linux above.